AndriyVeremyeyev/west-seattle-bikes/README.md

  * CRUD functionality (ability to add, modify and delete items in the store)
  * Data persists in the database

-### Product Roadmap

- * Admin registration and admin login/sign-out to have the ability to add, modify and delete items in store
+### Things that were implemented

  * Ability to upload images to website by admin
  * User registration and login/sign out to have the ability to add items to cart for possible purchase
+ * Sorting items by brands, categories, price and so on
  * Ability of user to authenticate using their Google Account

+### Product Roadmap

+ * Admin registration and admin login/sign-out to have the ability to add, modify and delete items in store
  * History of purchases in the user’s cabinet
- * Sorting items by brands, categories, price and so on
  * Connect to web site 3-party pay connector like PayPal connector etc for the user to pay for items in the card.
  * Connect Bike Index API to have the possibility to see stolen bikes in the West Seattle area
  * Connect BikeWise API to have the possibility to see incidents related to bikes in the West Seattle area